ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Relay Responsibilities

 The relay that serves the Oblivious Relay Resource has a very simple function to perform.
-For each request it receives, it makes a request of the oblivious request resource that includes the same content.
+For each request it receives, it makes a request of the Oblivious Gateway Resource that includes the same content.
 When it receives a response, it sends a response to the client that includes the content of the response from the Oblivious Gateway Resource.